appdev-lessons/how-to-write-a-lesson/content.md

 ---

-At this time, we do not plan to support arbitrary LaTeX beyond math, like in the complex example below.
+At this time, we do not plan to support arbitrary LaTeX beyond math.

 #### Complete LaTeX math example